RooVetGit/Roo-Code-Docs/docs/advanced-usage/checkpoints.md

 ## How Checkpoints Work

-Roo Code creates immutable snapshots of your project using a shadow Git repository that operates independently from your own version control system.
-These checkpoints capture the complete state of tracked files at specific points in your AI-assisted workflow.
+Roo Code captures snapshots of your project's state using a shadow Git repository, separate from your main version control system.
+These snapshots, called checkpoints, automatically record changes throughout your AI-assisted workflow—whenever tasks begin, files change, or commands run.

-Checkpoints are automatically created when:
-- A task begins (initial checkpoint)
-- Files are created, modified, or deleted
-- Commands are executed

-Each checkpoint is stored as a Git commit in the shadow repository, capturing:
+Checkpoints are stored as Git commits in the shadow repository, capturing:

 - File content changes
-- New files added to the workspace
+- New files added
 - Deleted files
 - Renamed files
 - Binary file changes

 ## Working with Checkpoints